Step 4: Full View

 Should Engineer A accept or acquiesce to Engineer C's verbal pre-selection promise as recognition for prior speculative grant work, or affirmatively decline the promise and request that any future City X project be awarded through a proper competitive or qualification-based selection process?

-Decline Promise and Request Proper Process Board's choice Affirmatively decline or repudiate Engineer C's verbal promise and explicitly request that any future City X project be awarded through a properly announced, open qualification-based selection process in which Engineer A's firm will compete on equal terms with other qualified firms.
+O2 Affirmatively decline or repudiate Engineer C's verbal promise and explicitly request that any future City X project be awarded through a properly announced, open qualification-based selection process in which Engineer A's firm will compete on equal terms with other qualified firms.
+Board's choice

 The NSPE Code's requirement that engineers conduct themselves honorably and avoid improper competitive methods applies symmetrically to both the party making and the party accepting an improper pre-selection commitment.
 Honorable professional conduct requires affirmative rejection of an improper competitive advantage, not merely passive non-solicitation.
 Engineer A's speculative contribution, while genuine, does not create an entitlement to preferential future consideration, and Engineer A's professional sophistication as a firm principal should have made the impropriety apparent.
 Silent acquiescence constitutes participation in procurement subversion.